Emericdefay/MVChess/README.md

 source env/scripts/activate
 ```
 #### 3. Libraries
-TinyDB is requisite to use this program.
+TinyDB and Flake8 libraries are requisite to use this program.
 To install it, type:
 ```
 pip install -r requirements.txt
 ```